LeeJepsen/nfl-play-action-modeling/README.md

 - Run-pass option indicator
 - Pre-snap win probability

 **Takeaway:** Pre-snap variables alone provide limited signal for play action prediction.
-The results support the idea that play action is largely a strategic coaching decision influenced by context not fully captured in the dataset.
+The results support the idea that play action is largely a strategic coaching decision influenced by context.

 ### Predicting Play Action Success
 - Best KNN Validation Accuracy: **55.5%**
-- AUC: **0.52** (near random) :contentReference[oaicite:14]{index=14}
+- AUC: **0.52** (near random)
 - Lift chart results showed the model struggled to rank successful plays above baseline.

 **Takeaway:** Pre-snap variables and defensive coverage are not sufficient to predict play action success with meaningful reliability.
 Success likely depends more on play design, protection, execution, and personnel matchups.
 Some play-calling decisions require more context than typical pre-snap datasets provide.